-with General Registration and she is an Associate Member of the Australian Psychological Society (APS).
+Hailey holds General Registration and is an Associate member of the Australian Psychological Society (APS).

 In her free time, she enjoys travel, and anything equestrian, including show jumping and casual riding.

-Hailey would welcome the opportunity to work with you and your family.
+Danielle looks forward to connecting with you and working with your family.

-Otherwise known Mr sociable, Kuli has been with Hailey for 17 years is a very special member of the family.
+Otherwise known as Mr sociable, Kuli has been with Hailey for 18 years is a very special member of the family.
 He has the most vibrant and friendly personality you will ever see in a horse.
 Kuli often will neigh “hello” when people arrive and often come up to the fence for a pat.
-He is genuinely interested in people and his general attitude to life is “that looks fun, can I join in too?!!” and “what are we doing next?”.
+He is genuinely interested in people and his general attitude to life is “that looks fun, can I join in too?!!”.
 Most importantly he offers “you look sad can I give you a hug?” and has been known to just stand with someone and gently nuzzle them if they feel sad.
-For a horse, he is incredibly smart and intuitive and has even figured out how to untie a horse knot with his tongue and teeth (he never goes far – just eats the grass).
+He is incredibly smart and intuitive and has even figured out how to untie a horse knot with his tongue and teeth (he never goes far – just eats the grass).
 He is very expressive and will let it be known if his rugs make him too warm or cold and will neigh at the window if he is feeling hungry.
 Kuli is the leader of the herd and the others look to him for guidance.
 His breed is Arabian crossed with Andalusian (Spanish dancing horse).

 Buddy is a 10 years old Miniature pony and was hand-picked by Hailey after an extensive search.
 Growing up on a property about 2 hours west of Bundaberg, he joined the family in mid-2018.
 Often referred to as being ‘cute as a button!’, he is a very special little pony and loved by all who meet him.
 Ponies are notorious for being cheeky, but Buddy has a very placid and curious nature.
 He never bites or kicks, is very gentle and loves to hang out with children (because they’re his size!).
 During sessions, children often plait his mane or tail, and he loves playing dress up and being led around a little obstacle course.